Idler Pulley Noise

 How do I know if the idler pulley is causing the noise in my Whirlpool WGD6120HW?

-A failing idler pulley typically produces a squealing, squeaking, or thumping sound that occurs during the drum rotation cycle.
+A failing idler pulley typically produces a squealing, squeaking, or thumping sound during the drum rotation cycle.
 If the noise stops when the dryer is empty or paused, the idler pulley is a likely culprit.

 Can I replace the idler pulley on my WGD6120HW myself?